marhop/verso/README.md

     $ verso path/to/imagedirectory

+## Configuration

+If you wish to change Verso's settings, copy the default configuration file `verso.conf` either to `~/.verso.conf` (user specific configuration) or to `/etc/verso.conf` (system wide configuration) and adjust it to your liking.
+The default configuration file contains all configurable options together with their default values and some descriptive comments.

+A user specific configuration file takes precedence over a system wide configuration file.

 ## What about the name?

 [Recto and verso] [RV] are the "front" and "back" sides of a leaf of paper.